popov895/Clipman/README.md

 ### Installation

-Currently, this extension is not yet available for installation from the GNOME Shell Extensions website.
+The extension is available for installation on the [GNOME Shell Extensions website](https://extensions.gnome.org/extension/4958/clipman/).

 To install manually follow the steps below: